Machine Unlearning in Speech Emotion Recognition via Forget Set Alone: Experimental Results

 The pre-trained Wav2Vec 2.0 model~\cite{baevski2020wav2vec} on the Librispeech corpus~\cite{panayotov2015librispeech} is fine-tuned on the speech samples resampled in $16$\,kHz for $20$ epochs with an ``Adam'' optimiser.
 The learning rate is experimentally set as $3E-5$, and the batch size is 16.
 The fine-tuned Wav2Vec 2.0 is then trained in machine unlearning.
 The number of adversarial samples per sample to be erased is $M=20$, and the total step number in PGD is experimentally set as $P=50$.
 The loss coefficients are set as $\lambda_1=0.1$, $\lambda_2=1$, and $\lambda_3=1E3$, in order to balance the three loss functions for stable training.
 Notably, we implement two training settings: (i) training the model on the training set and testing on the validation set, and (ii) training the model on the combination of the training and validation sets, and testing on the test set.
 Compared to the process in (i), the combination of the training and validation sets in (ii) can train a stronger model to be tested on the test set.
 Finally, Unweighted Average Recall (UAR) is employed to evaluate the models' forgetting capability on the forget set $D_e$, and the models' utility on unseen speakers' data, \ie validation and test sets.

-\sstitle{Baselines} In machine unlearning, the training epoch is $15$ and the optimiser setting is the same as that in fine-tuning.
-The adversarial-attack-based machine unlearning approach is compared to two baselines of machine unlearning. (i) \textit{Remaining-data-involved unlearning}.
-The model is trained not only with random labelling, but also on the remain set $D_r$, thereby the loss function is $\mathcal{L}_{\mbox{mis}} + \mathcal{L}_{\mbox{CE}}(f(\bm{x_r}, y_r))$~\cite{cheng2025speech}. (ii) \textit{Random labelling}.
+\sstitle{Baselines} In machine unlearning, the training epoch is $15$ and the optimiser setting is the same as that in fine-tuning. \ren{WavLM with adversarial attacks and elastic model weights was trained for 20 epochs to erase the forget set.} The adversarial-attack-based machine unlearning approach is compared to two baselines. (i) \textit{Remaining-data-involved unlearning}.
+The model is trained not only with random labelling, but also on $D_r$, thereby the loss function is $\mathcal{L}_{\mbox{mis}} + \mathcal{L}_{\mbox{CE}}(f(\bm{x_r}, y_r))$~\cite{cheng2025speech}. (ii) \textit{Random labelling}.
 The model is trained with the forget set and randomly generated wrong labels using (\ref{eq:misclassify})~\cite{cheng2025speech}.